wasikjakub/genetic-and-swarm-algorithm-comparison/README.md

-# Deep Learning Project
+# Genetic vs swarm algorithm comparison for n-traveling salesman problem

-Repository fora group project for Deep Learning and Intelligent Computnace course.
+Repository fo ra group project for Deep Learning and Intelligent Computnace course.
 This project aims to compare results for genetic and swarm algorithm.

 ## Table of Contents